leonbreedt/FavIcon/README.md

 time, choosing which icon you prefer based on your own criteria, in which case `scan(_:completion:)` will give you information about the detected icons, which you can feed to `download(_:completion:)` for downloading at your convenience.

+## Troubleshooting

+##### It fails at runtime with an error `dyld: Library not loaded: @rpath/LibXML2.framework/LibXML2`.
+I have not found a way to deal well with embedded frameworks.
+I use an embedded framework that wraps libxml2 for HTML parsing.
+If you're using Carthage, you can fix this by adding `$(SRCROOT)/Carthage/Build/iOS/LibXML2.framework` to the Input Files for the `carthage copy-frameworks` build phase.

+##### When setting the UIImage of a UIImageView in the completion block, it doesn't update the image.
+The completion block is called from a background queue, if you use send it to the main queue it will work (see the example above).
+I may change this to default to sending it to the main queue if it is annoying enough.

 ## License
 Apache 2.0